pietvanzoen/piet.me/_posts/blog/2016-03-20-lodash-knockout-and-functional-programming-with-kompose.md

 // => Uncaught TypeError: person.age is not a function
 ~~~

 Dammit.
-If this were a written without obserables and using `_.map(people, 'age.years');` we'd simply get `[55, 41, 30, undefined]` because if the path does not exist Lodash will simply return `undefined` for that person.
+If this were a written without observables and using `_.map(people, 'age.years');` we'd simply get `[55, 41, 30, undefined]`.
+Lodash is robust enough that it will simply return `undefined` for that person.

 Here's how we'd get around that problem: